anttijuu/O3-chat-client/README.md

 Next you should read how to run the client either form terminal or from within VS Code.

+Note that you *cannot* just copy the server certificate to the client you created with `keytool`.
+That is a private file to the server only, and should not be given to clients or anyone not authorized to access that certificate.

+## Startup parameters when launching the client

+Whether you launch the client from terminal or VS Code, you must give it two startup parameters:

+* First parameter indicates which exercise version of the server are you testing.
+If you are testing the exercise 2 implementation, give number two (2) as the first parameter.
+Give 5 as the fifth exercise version, etc.
+* The second parameter must the the path and filename of the server's client side certificate you prepared in the chapter Prepare the client discussed above.

+If you look at the client code, it uses (or does not use) certain features from the Server API, depending on the version number.
+For example:

+* if version is 2: chat messages are transferred as simple strings, and registration info is `username:password`.
+* if version is 3: client sends registration and messages as JSON, and expects the server to reply using JSON.
+* If the version is 5, `If-Modified-Since` and `Last-Modified` headers are used by the client to get only the recent chat messages from the server, something that the server must also implement properly.

+Exercise 4 only implements server internal database, so that has no effect on client/server comms.
+Also the first part of Exercise 5, hashing and salting the password, does not change the client/server comms so you can use 3 until you implement the latter part of the Exercise 5.

 ## Running the client from terminal

 After you have build and prepared the client, you can run it.